Relative to any non-arithmetic set: Introduction

 \begin{restatable}{theorem}{nonarithmetic} There is countable structure $\mc{M}$ such that for any set $X$, $X$ computes an isomorphic copy of $\mc{M}$ if and only if $X$ is not arithmetic. \end{restatable}

 Thus the non-arithmetic degrees are a degree spectrum.
 Our strategy is influenced by several recent developments on the computational properties of Scott sentences, and on the road to proving our main theorem we add to these developments.
 In the next section we take a detour to describe these.
 The main new technique is a new kind of Marker extensions and jump inversions, which we call \textit{unfriendly Marker extensions} and \textit{unfriendly jump inversions} (because they lead to structures which are not friendly in the sense of Ash and Knight \cite{AshKnight}).
+We also give several other applications of this technique, e.g., showing that there is a computable structure with a $\Pi_n$ Scott sentence but not computable $\Sigma_{2n}$ Scott sentence, and we anticipate that there should be more applications in the future.

 We end this section with a more technical discussion of why it was hard to resolve the question of whether non-arithmetic is a degree spectrum.
 One can think of the Slaman-Wehner result as saying that the non-$\Delta^0_1$ degrees are a degree spectrum.
 If we could show that for every $n$, the non-$\Delta^0_n$ degrees are a degree spectrum, and if there was a uniform list of examples, then non-arithmetic would be the degree spectrum of the multisorted structure combining these examples.
 Though this is true for the non-$\Delta^0_2$ degrees, which Kalimullin \cite{Kalimullin08} showed do form a degree spectrum by a modification of the Slaman-Wehner strategy, for $n \geq 3$ the non-$\Delta^0_n$ degrees are not a degree spectrum.
 This was shown by Andrews, Cai, Kalimullin, Lempp, Miller, and Montalb\'an \cite{lowercones}.
 For $n = 3$ for example, their strategy was as follows.
 If $\mc{M}$ was a structure whose degree spectrum contained all of the non-$\Delta^0_3$ degrees, then the existential theory of $\mc{M}$ would be c.e.
 They find a $\Delta^0_3$ degree $\mathbf{a}$ and a non-$\Delta^0_3$ degree $\mathbf{b}$ such that $\mathbf{a}' = \mathbf{b}'''$ and $\mathbf{b}''$ has $\mathbf{a}$-c.e.\ degree.
 Then $\mathbf{b}$ computes a copy of $\mc{M}$.
 They show, by an argument using Robinson low guessing, that $\mathbf{a}$ can guess at the third jump of $\mathbf{b}$ and thus build a copy of $\mc{M}$, showing that $\mc{M}$ has a $\Delta^0_3$ copy.
 However no strategy like this could be applied to show that the non-arithmetic degrees are not a degree spectrum: No finite number of jumps of an arithmetic degree can compute a non-arithmetic degree, let alone any of its jumps.